MikeRogers0/MikeRogersIO/source/blog/2019-10-14-how-to-use-yard-for-offline-documentation.html.md

   index: true
 ---

-I like being able to work offline, there is something quite reassuring about being able to sit on a train and still get on with my daily tasks without being dependent on an solid internet connection.
+I like being able to work offline, there is something quite reassuring about being able to sit on a train and still get on with my daily tasks without being dependent on a solid internet connection.

-One of the main things I need to do is read ruby gem documentation, which having a reliable offline source is super helpful.
+When working, a good part of my day is reading ruby gem documentation, so having that available offline is super helpful.

 A tool I've recently started using to make this easier is [Yard](https://yardoc.org/).
 Yard is pretty magical, but pretty much it looks at the code & comments of your local gems, then serves them in a nice bowser based UI.
 If you've ever used [rubydoc.info](https://rubydoc.info/) it's what powers it behind the scenes.

+Yard is really fun to get setup locally!

 ## Getting setup